 I would like to work with you, but I can't come to your office due to a medical condition/scheduling/distance.
 Is there a way we can work together?

 Possibly.
 If getting to my office is difficult for you, you can still participate in therapy from your own home.
 I offer phone and video sessions to California residents.
-Research shows that telemedicine is just as effective as in-person counseling for many different types of treatment.
+Research shows that telemedicine can be just as effective as in-person counseling for many different types of treatment.
 My licensing board allows for phone and video counseling.
-I use VSee, a video platform that is HIPAA-compliant.
+I use VSee or Doxy.me which are HIPAA-compliant.

 Is there anything I should bring with me to our first session?